 To help leaders navigate public-private partnerships, this publication offers high-level guidance for successfully implementing a P3.
 The first section details ten imperatives for executing a P3 organized into three broad categories: evaluation, planning, and implementation.
-The second section provides six detailed case studies of institutions that have successfully leveraged P3s to achieve infrastructure goals.
+The second and third sections provide ten detailed case studies of institutions that have successfully leveraged P3s to achieve infrastructure goals.